-Peperonataby Amylee Amos MS, RDN, IFMCPRecipes
+Peperonataby Amylee Amos PhD, RDN, IFMCPRecipes

 Looking for a naturally sweet and savory vegetable dish?
 Look no further than Peperonata, Italian stewed peppers.
 This dish is particularly versatile and is delicious on its own or paired with poached eggs or over grilled fish.
 It’s quick to make and can be served warm or room temperature.